CarbonROM/charter/device-support-requirements.md

 __Software deviations are defined as exemptions granted for software requirements above that worked in stock, but do not work in CarbonROM.__

 * All software deviations from other CarbonROM devices of the same type MUST be approved by Leads (eg. if one wants to remove Music app, get approval).
-* All software deviations from other CarbonROM devices of the same type MUST be reported on the Wiki page for the device, with a user understandable justification.
+* All software deviations from other CarbonROM devices of the same type MUST be reported in [Exceptions](#exceptions), with a user understandable justification.
 * Device maintainers MUST ship Jelly or another CarbonROM sourced web browser.

 ## Vendor Images
 * All non-A/B devices relying on an OEM provided vendor partition must assert vendor image versions at flash-time.
 * All A/B devices with a vendor partition MUST either:
   * Build a vendor image.
-  * Detail on the Wiki: The required firmware version, the process of installing it, and a process that ensures all slots are on the same firmware (eg. the Wiki's copy-partitions template).
+  * Detail (e.g. in the XDA thread): The required firmware version, the process of installing it, and a process that ensures all slots are on the same firmware.
-* All maintainers MUST NOT require a modified prebuilt vendor image either in their build tree, or on the Wiki.
+* All maintainers MUST NOT require a modified prebuilt vendor image either in their build tree, or the install instructions.
 * All Treble enabled devices SHOULD verify basic hardware functionality with an AOSP GSI.

 # Quality of life